-Emphasize that multiple factors are related to patients being distressed.
+Rember that multiple factors are related to patients being distressed.
 Physical, emotional, mental health and social issues can simultaneously be present.
 Distress may be short-lived and related to the specific situation.
 Therefore, note that not every patient that is distressed will have a diagnosis of a mental disorder.
-Also, most patients will not need a referral unless severely distressed.
+Also, most patients will not need mental health intervention unless severely distressed.

 Also remind the group that when they encounter patients with social problems, they are not expected to solve all the patient's problems.
-They can treat the patient by referring their PHCG manual page 98-106.
+You can treat the patient by referring their PHCG manual page 98-106.
 Health workers can also empower patients to solve their own problems.
 We will see the technique in the next session.

-Ask: How does PHCG enable you to diagnose common mental disorders (e.g. depression, anxiety, substance use disorders) in patients?
-Write responses on flipchart
+Question: How does PHCG enable you to diagnose common mental disorders (e.g. depression, anxiety, substance use disorders) in patients?